jacknlliu/tensorflow_hmm/README.md

 # tensorflow_hmm
 Tensorflow and numpy implementations of the HMM viterbi and forward/backward algorithms

-see test_hmm.py for usage examples.
+See test_hmm.py for usage examples.
 Here is an excerpt of the documentation from hmm.py for reference for now.

 See also viterbi_wikipedia_example.py which replicates the viterbi example on wikipedia.